n111391/MAssignment/README.md

-#API Automation With Cucumber-jvm
+### API Automation With Cucumber-jvm

-This project exhibits how to combine BDD(Cucumber) approach with API automation using using RESTAssured Library

-The tech stack used for this tutorial are:

 1.JAVA as the programming language for writing test code

-2.jUnit as the framework
+2.JUnit and Cucumber frameworks used to develop scripts

 3.Maven as the build tool